e-Spirit/fsxa-nuxt-module/docs/HOW_TO_ACCESS_CONTROL.md

 > **NOTE:** This example uses the npm package `node-cache` for an in-memory cache implementation.
 You can use any type of cache implementation that is compatible with a Node.js runtime.

-In addition to improving performance of multiple, subsequent API requests this can greatly impact the duration of FSXA API requests that deal with `CaaSItem`s that include a lot of references, where each reference is filtered through the authorization logic.
+In addition to improving performance of multiple, subsequent API requests this can greatly impact the duration of FSXA-API requests that deal with `CaaSItem`s that include a lot of references, where each reference is filtered through the authorization logic.

 ## Advanced: Enforce access control in customRoutes

-When using the FSXA API in `customRoutes` to provide additional functions, access to FSXA API is also automatically restricted.
+When using the FSXA-API in `customRoutes` to provide additional functions, access to FSXA-API is also automatically restricted.
-You do, however, have to provide any client context and pass it along to the respective FSXA API functions so that the access control logic can access the client context.
+You do, however, have to provide any client context and pass it along to the respective FSXA-API functions so that the access control logic can access the client context.

-The following `customRoute` image download example requires the call site to provide a token as part of the `Authorization` header and passes it as client (access control) context to the `fetchElement` FSXA API call.
+The following `customRoute` image download example requires the call site to provide a token as part of the `Authorization` header and passes it as client (access control) context to the `fetchElement` FSXA-API call.

 ```typescript
 ..